limianwang/osmos-lite/docs/drivers/rethinkdb.md

 Updates to an existing object are performed using the [`update`](http://www.rethinkdb.com/api/#js:writing_data-update) method of the RethinkDB module in atomic mode, writing only those fields that have been modified since the last time a document was created.

 This means that you can perform multiple updates in parallel without having to worry about inadvertently causing a loss of data by overwriting values you didn't mean to.
+Note, however, that Osmos doesn't directly support any atomic update operations; you will need to run those against RethinkDB's own driver.

 ## Complex find operations